aibolem/RAMDanceToolkitwiki/RAM-API-Reference-Core.md

 <h1 id="wiki-ramNode">ramNode</h1>

-ramNode is used as a joint of ramActor and ramRigidBody which is inherited from [ofNode](http://www.openframeworks.cc/documentation/3d/ofNode.html).
+A ramNode is used as a joint for a ramActor and ramRigidBody object.
+A ramNode inherits from [ofNode](http://www.openframeworks.cc/documentation/3d/ofNode.html).
 See also [ofxNodeArray::Node](https://github.com/YCAMInterlab/ofxNodeArray) .

 ---